 Fanny Lye Deliver’d is now available to rent, buy or stream.

-Thomas Clay’s third film Fanny Lye Deliver’d, has had a long and challenging journey to the screen, languishing in post-production hell for almost three years due to funding pressures.
-However, after copious delays, Fanny Lye finally premiered at the BFI London Film Festival in 2019, with Vertigo Releasing picking up the distribution rights.
-But was Fanny Lye worth the wait?
-The answer is yes!
-Here Thomas Clay brings us a complex homage to 1970s folk horror, layered with themes of puritanism, control and freedom as he dissects patriarchy, state control and evangelical belief.
+Thomas Clay’s fourth film Fanny Lye Deliver’d, had a long and challenging journey to the screen, languishing in post-production hell for almost three years due to funding pressures.
+However, after copious delays, Fanny Lye finally premiered at the BFI London Film Festival in 2019, with Vertigo picking up the distribution rights.
+But despite the post-production chaos, Thomas Clay’s complex homage to 1970s folk horror was a visual treat, layering themes of puritanism, control and freedom with patriarchy and evangelical belief.

-The year is 1657, and Charles I has lost his head following the English Civil War, with the country lying in the hands of one Oliver Cromwell (Lord Protector).
-Here the Monarchy was replaced by parliament and significant social and religious change.
-But Cromwell’s actions are caught in a paradox as he offers the people a voice while furthering puritanical beliefs and religious control.
+It’s 1657, and Charles I lost his head years before following the English Civil War, with the country now in the hands of Oliver Cromwell (Lord Protector) – the Monarchy replaced by parliament and significant social and religious change.
+But Cromwell’s actions are caught in a paradox as he offers people a voice while encouraging puritanical beliefs and religious control.
 However, as Cromwell’s reign nears its final chapter, brave new voices began to speak out against the puritanism he embodied.

 READ MORE: THE LAST THING MARY SAW

 The Lye family, Fanny (Maxime Peake), husband John (Charles Dance) and son Arthur maintain a small farm in the rolling Shropshire hills.
 Here the family unit is controlled by the patriarchal figure of John, who dictates the rhythm and pace of daily life through religious teachings, beatings and power.
-John proudly wears his faith on his sleeve in a community where men lead, and women follow.
+John proudly wears his faith on his sleeve in a community where men lead and women follow.
 However, one Sunday morning following their trip to Church, the family return home to find two strangers in their barn, Thomas (Freddie Fox) and Rebecca (Tanya Reynolds).
-The strangers are wearing clothes stolen from the Lye family trunk as they desperately plead for help due to a woodland robbery, where they were left with nothing but scars.
+The strangers are wearing clothes stolen from the Lye family trunk as they desperately plead for help due to a woodland robbery.

 READ MORE: THE LIGHTHOUSE

-Tonally Fanny Lye draws comparisons with Michael Reeves’ 1968 classic Witchfinder General by playing with the folk horror genre in carving a unique, horrific and mesmeric journey.
-Here the power of Clay’s Olde English screenplay is further enhanced by the divine performances of a small, perfectly formed cast.
-Maxime Peake’s Fanny is both ferocious and vulnerable in the presence of newfound knowledge, her wants and desires slowly unravelling under the guise of a home invasion thriller.
-Meanwhile, Freddie Fox reflects the arrogance and energy of youth with a devilish charm as his true intentions bubble to the surface.
-Here his scenes with Charles Dance are reminiscent of two stags rutting in Autumn.
+Tonally Fanny Lye draws comparisons with Michael Reeves’ 1968 classic Witchfinder General.
+Here Clay creates an atmosphere of impending doom that is only heightened by his Olde English screenplay and the divine performances of a small and perfectly formed cast.
+Maxime Peake’s Fanny is ferocious and vulnerable in the presence of newfound knowledge.
+Meanwhile, Freddie Fox reflects the arrogance and energy of youth with a devilish charm as his true intentions bubble to the surface, his scenes alongside the dour Charles Dance reminiscent of two stags rutting in Autumn.